caesarcai/Modewise_Tensor_Decomp/README.md

 ## Environment
 This repo is developed with <a href=https://gitlab.com/tensors/tensor_toolbox/-/releases/v3.1>Tensor Toolbox v3.1</a>.
-A future verison of this toolbox may also increase the preformance of our code; however, we cannot guarantee their compatibility.
+A future verison of this toolbox may also increase the peformance of our code; however, we cannot guarantee their compatibility.

 ## Syntex